MicrosoftDocs/globalization/globalization/methodology/global-product-delivery.md

 When you get to specifics in your application, keep in mind significant locale differences in:

-* Language and language variants, including word choice, spelling, and punctuation.
+* Language and language variants, including word choice, spelling, and punctuation
-* Reading order and text layout.
+* Reading order and text layout
-* Typographical conventions.
+* Typographical conventions
-* People's names.
+* People's names
-* Calendars.
+* Calendars
-* Date and time formats.
+* Date and time formats
-* Number formats.
+* Number formats
-* Currency unit and formatting of monetary values.
+* Currency unit and formatting of monetary values
-* Postal addresses.
+* Postal addresses
-* Telephone numbers.
+* Telephone numbers
-* Measurement units.
+* Measurement units
-* Paper sizes.
+* Paper sizes

 To delve into the details of these considerations (and much more), see [International design](international-design.md).